MasterFacilityList/mfl_api/docs/09_services.rst

 This chapter assumes that the reader is familiar with the general principles explained in the :doc:`06_api` chapter.

+In order for the MFL to do its job as the keystone of the Kenyan national health information system, there needs to be a standard registry of services.

+At the time when this edition of the MFL was built, no such thing existed.
+The MFL therefore took on the responsibility of providing that registry.

 This chapter concerns itself with the setup of the **service catalog**.
 The service catalog has two primary goals: